kylecorry31/Trail-Sense-Earth-Model/README.md

 **generate-species-catalog.py**: The script to generate a species catalog of the most common species.
 It will output JSON files to output/species-catalog.

+**generate-cell-tower-model.py**: The script to generate a cell tower model.
+It will output a SQLLite DB to output/cell_towers.db.

 # Credits
 ## CRU
 Climatic Research Unit (University of East Anglia) and Met Office (https://crudata.uea.ac.uk/cru/data/hrg/cru_ts_4.07/).
 Listed under the Open Government Licence: http://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/